Skip to Content

 Red RitoVision logo

 With a Master’s in Human-Computer Interaction and over a decade of experience leading startups and building digital products, Rito brings deep expertise in connecting disciplines to solve complex business challenges.
 His work has garnered significant media attention, with features in The New York Times, ScreenRant, and U.Today, along with profile interviews on NYC’s flagship 77 WABC radio and Stockhead magazine.
-His portfolio includes co-authoring blockchain standards with William Entriken (architect of ERC-721 NFTs), designing wearable technology showcased by celebrity fashion designers, leveraging global press coverage to drive patches in the multi-billion-dollar Call of Duty franchise, and spearheading end-to-end platform development for high-profile clients.
+His portfolio includes co-authoring blockchain standards with William Entriken, designing wearable technology showcased by celebrity fashion designers, leveraging global press coverage to drive patches in the multi-billion-dollar Call of Duty franchise, and spearheading end-to-end platform development for high-profile clients.

 License and Usage